The best surfing tail pad

 Premium surfboard traction pads that will have you riding waves from top to bottom like never before.
 Our traction pads are made of high-quality, eco-friendly EVA foam.

 - Strong adhesive from 3M for maximum stickiness

 - Mid-arch support allowing for secure foot plant

 - Larger size - 12 x 12 inches

 What is a surfboard traction pad?

-Surfboard traction pads or tail pads as they are also known are pieces of textured foam that you place at the back of your surfboard.
+Surfing tail pads or traction pads as they are also known are pieces of textured foam that you place at the back of your surfboard.
 It's designed to your back foot, the anchor foot, the most traction possible when making turns.
 More recently surfers are also starting to use traction pads for their front foot as well.

 Because the back foot, particularly a thruster, moves around a lot more than the front foot it makes sense to user a traction pad instead of wax.
 This is because you won’t need to reapply new layers like you do with wax, and tail pad also remains in the same position.
 Tail pads come in different shapes and size.
 They also make use of different ridges, extrusions and holes to provide grip.

 Every surfboard traction pad will be raised up at the back.
 This lets the surfer know where the end of the board is.
 This is important when it comes to finding the right position on a surfboard to ensure the optimal performance.

 How do surfing tail pads work?